MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python-flask.md

 1. On the app **Overview** page, note the **Application (client) ID** value for later use.
 1. Under **Manage**, select the **Certificates & secrets** and from the **Client secrets** section, select **New client secret**.
 1. Enter a description for the client secret, leave the default expiration, and select **Add**.
 1. Save the **Value** of the **Client Secret** in a safe location.
-You'll need it to configure the code, and you can't retrieve it later.
+You need this value configure the code, and you can't retrieve it later.

    The sample application in this quickstart uses a client secret to identify itself as confidential client.
-Because the client secret is added as a plain-text to your project files, for security reasons, it is recommended that you use a certificate instead of a client secret before moving the application to a production environment.
+Because the client secret is added as a plain-text to your project files, for security reasons, it's recommended that you use a certificate instead of a client secret before moving the application to a production environment.
 For more information on how to use a certificate, see [these instructions](./certificate-credentials.md).

 ## Step 3: Add a scope